 Insert top: Joe at the Compleat Angler in Norwich.
 The bookshelf behind him is wallpaper.

 Insert middle: ‘Anton’ in cartoon format – perhaps the only one in which he is considered acceptable – drawn by Cartoon Ben at Greenwich Market, in a different life.

 Insert lower: Abandoned building somewhere in rural Alabama, fourteen years ago.
 I rode past hundreds of these, and would often go in for a bit of a poke about.
-It was legit because I was on my own in a different country, often with perhaps three hours cycling between me and the nearest human being.
 I had one cd – Original Pirate Material by the Streets – which I listened to incessantly while cycling.
 At times, I started to think that I had been riding a bike forever, and that my life at home and all the people and places in it were the product of some weird daydream.
 Also, I was so homesick that I would go to sleep at night imagining the smell of the Northern Line – sentimentality again, you see.
 Still, it was an adventure alright and, despite the terror and loneliness, I retain a fondness for the people, if not the wildlife, of Georgia, Alabama, Mississippi, Louisiana and all the southern States.
 I saw Belle and Sebastian in a baseball stadium, watched NASCAR racing, was mistaken for a cop in downtown Montgomery and got free food in restaurants by reciting the menu in my normal speaking voice, which everyone thought was Australian.
 The whole thing was bananas, and I should’ve written about that instead.